elliottcoops/elliottcoops/README.md

 ## Objectives, short-term to long-term

-- 🔭 Secure an AI work placement for summer 2023
+- 🔭 Secure an AI year in industry placement for summer 2023
 - 🤔 Continue to add more public repos to my GitHub account
 - 🌱 Build and launch an ML side project before September 2023
 - 🤖 Complete a Masters in Artificial Intelligence